pelican-dev/plugins/server-folders/README.md

 ## Permissions

-- Users can only see and manage their own folders
+- Users can create and manage their own folders
 - Users can only add servers they have access to
+- Folder owners can share folders with specific roles
+- Users with matching roles can view shared folders (read-only)
+- Only the folder owner can edit, delete, or add/remove servers

+### Shared Folder Icons

+- 📁 **Filled folder** - Your own folder
-- Folder data is isolated per user
+- 📂 **Shared folder** - Folder shared with you by another user

 ## File Structure